KyraEvjen/HW2/README.md

 In the frontend folder there is index.html and main.js

-(venv and pycache is needed to be added to run the application)
+(venv and pycache are needed to be added to run the application)

 ## main.py
 Imports enum & fastapi resources